MIT-CSAIL-TIG/terraform-example/README.md

 Terraform supports many many other "providers" as they are called see https://www.terraform.io/docs/providers/index.html

-For future work I hope to include a Google COmpute Engine example (GCE) but need ot set up a test account there first...
+For future work I hope to include a Google Compute Engine example (GCE) but need ot set up a test account there first...